tw-aws-d2e/databricks-aws-datamesh-starterkit/README.md

   1. On the Data Mesh Manager website, click your username in the top right corner.
   2. Go to the API Keys tab on the left side.
   3. Add API key, give it a descriptive name and copy the key.
   4. In the CLI type the following commands, hit enter after each one.
 It will prompt you to add the API key after the `put-secret` command.
+Secret names are workspace-wide and need to be unique.

 ```
-databricks secrets create-scope datamesh_manager
+databricks secrets create-scope <scope-name>
-databricks secrets put-secret datamesh_manager api_key
+databricks secrets put-secret <scope-name> api_key
 ```

 ### 3. Replace workspace urls